PaddlePaddle/Paddle/doc/v2/howto/cluster/multi_cluster/k8s_distributed_en.md

 ### Using Environment Variables

-Usually we use the environment varialbes to configurate the PaddlePaddle Job which running on Kubernetes, `start_paddle.py` provides a start up script to convert the environment variable to the start up argument of PaddlePaddle process:
+Usually we use the environment varialbes to configurate the PaddlePaddle Job which runs in Kubernetes, `start_paddle.py` provides a start up script to convert the environment variable to the start up arguments of PaddlePaddle process:

 ```bash
 API = "/api/v1/namespaces/"